 L49 Arab 107D Beginning Arabic I

-Introduction to modern Arabic; concentrates on rapidly developing basic skills in reading, writing, speaking and understanding.
-Five class hours, including one culture hour and additional drill or laboratory hours.
+This introduction to modern Arabic concentrates on rapidly developing basic skills in reading, writing, speaking, and understanding.
 Students with previous Arabic language background must take a placement examination.

 L49 Arab 108D Beginning Arabic II

-Continuation of Arab 107D.
-Emphasis on enhancing skills in reading, writing, speaking and aural comprehension of modern Arabic.
-Prerequisite: grade of B- or better in Arab 107DQ or placement by examination.
-Five class hours a week with additional drill or laboratory hours arranged by instructor.
+Continuation of Beginning Arabic I. There is an emphasis on enhancing skills in the reading, writing, speaking, and aural comprehension of modern Arabic.
+Prerequisite: Grade of B- or better in L49 107D or placement by examination.

 L49 Arab 207D Intermediate Arabic I

-Study of grammar of literary Arabic and reading of annotated classical and modern prose texts; elementary composition; practice in speaking and comprehending modern Arabic.
-Prerequisite: grade of B- or better in Arab 108DQ or placement by examination.
-Five class hours a week with additional drill or laboratory hours set by instructor.
+This course involves the study of the grammar of literary Arabic; the reading of annotated classical and modern prose texts; elementary composition; and practice in speaking and comprehending modern Arabic.
+Prerequisite: Grade of B- or better in L49 108D or placement by examination.

 L49 Arab 208D Intermediate Arabic II

-Continuation of Arab 207D.
-Study of grammar of literary Arabic and reading of annotated classical and modern prose texts; elementary composition; practice in speaking and comprehending modern Arabic.
-Prerequisite: grade of B- or better in Arab 207D or placement by examination.
-Five class hours a week with additional drill or laboratory hours arranged by instructor.
+Continuation of Intermediate Arabic I. The course involves the study of the grammar of literary Arabic and the reading of annotated classical and modern prose texts; elementary composition; and practice in speaking and comprehending modern Arabic.
+Prerequisite: Grade of B- or better in L49 207D or placement by examination.

 L49 Arab 210F Introduction to Islamic Civilization